 For the brother-in-law who won’t stop talking about CrossFit

 With flavors like cinnamon, cocoa, and “fruity,” this low-carb cereal is reminiscent of childhood favorites but with no grains or gluten to mess with his gainz.
 The sweetness comes from allulose, a “rare sugar” (according to the brand) that isn’t metabolized by the body and doesn’t raise blood sugar levels.
 It’s keto-friendly and high in protein to power his WODs (that’s “workout of the day” for the uninitiated).

 For the father-in-law who just wants to watch football and be left alone

-The best pair of noise-cancelling headphones for the guy who knows silence is golden.
+The best pair of noise-canceling headphones for the guy who knows silence is golden.
 He can stream the game’s audio through Bluetooth and tune out the shrieking grandkids or rowdy holiday table talk.

 For the aunt who always smells of patchouli

-If she’s been burning incense since her heady hippie days, it’ll be a hard habit to break, but you can gently steer her away from the cloying patchouli (that clashes with her already-overpowering perfume) with these cleansing palo santo sticks.
-Strategist editor Katy Schneider says it smells “faintly, yet powerfully, woodsy, like a spring hike after a rainstorm,” and is one of the few scents that doesn’t give her a headache.
-Next year you can try to help her with the perfume problem.
+If she’s been burning incense and candles since her heady hippie days, it’ll be a hard habit to break, but you can gently steer her away from the cloying patchouli (that clashes with her already-overpowering perfume) with this bright, citrusy candle from the Black-owned Harlem Candle Company.
+Strategist writer Tembe Denton-Hurst says its “warm undertones of Moroccan rose, sandalwood, and liquid amber” should satisfy your aunt without giving the rest of the family a headache.

 For the sister-in-law who returns everything you buy her